STABLE HOUSING: the vital platform for child & family health & well-being.

 COVID-19 & Housing Instability

-The Coronavirus Pandemic has illuminated the affordable housing crisis through a different lens: the need for social distancing, sheltering-in-place, and isolating people possibly exposed to, exhibiting symptoms of, or actually testing positive for the virus.
+he Coronavirus Pandemic has illuminated the affordable housing crisis through a different lens: the need for social distancing, sheltering-in-place, and isolating people possibly exposed to, exhibiting symptoms of, or actually testing positive for the virus.
 All of these are impossible to do in overcrowded housing – and certainly for those without a safe and stable place to live.
+As the Pandemic continued into a second year, increasing numbers of families with children were impacted by job loss, evictions, and the disruptions related to of extreme rent burden, overcrowding, and forced residential mobility.